Guang168/DecredCNJournal/201903_DecredJournalCN.md

 [Decrediton](https://github.com/decred/decrediton): Ticket activity heatmap visualization merged among smaller fixes - total [5 commits](https://github.com/decred/decrediton/compare/35ab6e216dde0bc90d76334e25eb5174bf62e623...f80e832e55231a8f4cb7b1aa69f6e2faea2709df) from 2 contributors.

-[Politeia](https://github.com/decred/politeia): Added tab to [preview](https://github.com/decred/politeiagui/pull/1018) proposal text, completed feature to [view difference](https://github.com/decred/politeiagui/pull/1004) between proposal versions. {is the differ complete or needs more work? is it deployed?}, default comment sort option [set to](https://github.com/decred/politeiagui/pull/1034) Top, added feature to set sort in the URL.
+[Politeia](https://github.com/decred/politeia): Added tab to [preview](https://github.com/decred/politeiagui/pull/1018) proposal text, completed feature to [view difference](https://github.com/decred/politeiagui/pull/1004) between proposal versions, changed [default comment sort]((https://github.com/decred/politeiagui/pull/1034)) to show comments with highest score on Top, added feature to set sort in the URL.
 Many bugs were fixed.
+These changes were merged in the master branch and will be deployed on the [main proposals site](https://proposals.decred.org/) after some testing on the [test site](https://test-proposals.decred.org/).

 In terms of code infrastructure, several parts of contractor management system landed in master, completed several steps of refactoring to fix accumulated layer violations and better support contractor management system, test coverage [increased](https://github.com/decred/politeia/pull/727) from 13% to 19%.

 A bug was detected that allowed advanced users to cast votes beyond the end of the voting period.
-The fix was deployed on Mar 13.
+It was known for some time and the fix was awaiting deployment.
+Upon learning that late votes were occurring the fix was deployed on Mar 13.

 > The reassuring part about Politeia is that all of the data is publicly available and is periodically timestamped onto the Decred blockchain.
 This means that anyone can pull the data down from github and cryptographically verify which votes were cast within the voting period (+/- 1 hour) and which ones were cast after the voting period had ended. (@lukebp in [Politeia Digest 12](https://richardred0x.github.io/politeia-digest/issue-012.html))

-{where is the issue or PR for the fix? is it [#742](https://github.com/decred/politeia/pull/742)?}

 Merged a total of 40 commits in [politeia](https://github.com/decred/politeia/compare/8057ced5e4c0a04823a261cc064602f1a8a2ab1b...13eb0038975ff4fcddb70565687434354d208a0f) and [politeiagui](https://github.com/decred/politeiagui/compare/52c775330beb1b77ed817c85bccaaf2a8e199cdc...72885ed6e58c8a2f1bfbd2d039f6cd19b52912fe) from 6-9 contributors.